shrine-priestess/Index-ASL-Gestures/README.md

    ![](https://i.imgur.com/ZBCk191.png)

- - If your avatar doesn't have an Expression Menu and Parameters set up, you can use the ones found within your ASL Gestures folder; ASL Params and Blank Menu.
+ - If your avatar doesn't have an Expression Menu and Parameters set up, you can use the ones found within your ASL Gestures folder: ASL Params and Blank Menu.
 These options are found near the bottom of your Avatar Descriptor.

    ![](https://i.imgur.com/aOI2UuW.png)